ArjayS/vue_fullStack_ecommerce/README.md

 > ^C ---> Typing CTRL + C to exit the mongodb shell, mongo

 @2:14:30, Incorporating MongoDB within our Express Server in src/server.js.
+We will install the mongodb driver in our porject on our back-end server directory (package.json).
+`npm install mongodb` <--- this package will allow us to 'connect to' and 'modify' our local database from inside our express server code, making our data more persistent.